Rgorodscy/university_qa_agent/README.md

 ### Key design decisions

-**DB-agnostic agent** — the agent has no hardcoded knowledge of the schema.
-Table names, columns, and relationships are injected via a schema context string in `agent/prompts.py`.
-To adapt the agent to a different database, only that file needs to change.
+**Truly DB-agnostic agent** — the agent has no hardcoded schema knowledge.
+The schema context is generated dynamically at startup by introspecting the live database via SQLAlchemy's inspector.
+Adding a new table to `models.py` is automatically reflected in the agent's prompt with zero manual updates.

-**LangGraph over a plain chain** — conditional edges enable the retry loop (bad SQL → regenerate) and explicit state makes every step inspectable.
-A plain LangChain chain can't express this routing cleanly.
+**LangGraph over a plain chain** — conditional edges enable the retry loop (bad SQL → regenerate with error context) and explicit state makes every step inspectable.
+A plain LangChain chain can't express this routing.

 **SQLAlchemy over raw SQL** — the engine abstraction means SQLite locally and PostgreSQL in production with zero code changes.

+**Router/CRUD/schemas structure** — each API resource is a package with three files: `router.py` handles HTTP, `crud.py` handles database operations, `schemas.py` handles validation.
+Each layer has exactly one responsibility.

 **FastAPI as a thin transport layer** — the API has no business logic.
-It calls `ask()` from `agent/graph.py` and returns the result.
+It calls `ask()` and returns the result.
 The agent is completely unaware the API exists.

+**Request logging middleware** — every HTTP request is logged with method, path, status code, and duration.
+Complements LangSmith's agent-level tracing with application-level observability.

 ---